cenkozan/coffee-mob/README.md

 	4 Our app on Amazon will have a consumer that persists the incoming JSON to MySql database also hosted on Amazon.
 	5 We are going to publish all our database data through an end-point.
 	6 We will also create a simple HTML web page that listens our Amazon app through a Web Socket.

+These were the requirements.

+Here are some gotchas:

+ - Boxfuse Vmware image is very basic.
+It doesn't let you install Redis or anything except DB (Postgres and Mysql)